aws/aws-eks-best-practices/content/security/docs/network.md

 If you use SGs for pods you **must** create a SGs that allow port 53 outbound to the to the cluster security group.
 Similarly, you **must** update the cluster security group to accept port 53 inbound traffic from the pod security group.

 !!! important
-The [limits for security groups](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups) apply when using security groups for pods.
+The [limits for security groups](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups) still apply when using security groups for pods so use them judiciously.

 !!! important
 You **must** create rules for inbound traffic from the cluster security group (kubelet) for all of the probes configured for pod.